Request Free Consultation

 If either party believes there was an error committed by the judge during the trial or that the verdict was excessive, they have the right to appeal to the Appellate Division of the Supreme Court of the State of New York.

-Personal injury litigation in the civil courts of the State of New York is a complex, time consuming and a costly endeavor.
+Personal injury litigation in the civil courts of the State of New York is a complex, time-consuming and costly endeavor.

 Anyone injured in a New York accident that was due to the fault of another person or entity, should, as soon as possible, consult with an experienced personal injury lawyer.